 Multi-layer PCB Boards

-- Multilayer PCB boards are composed of number of double layered PCBs.
+- Multilayer PCB boards are composed of a number of double-sided PCBs.

 - These boards are then glued together with pieces of insulation in order to avoid excessive heat that can damage the components.

-- Multi layer boards are used in wide range of applications including satellite system, weather equipment, x ray equipment, data storage, GPS technology and many more.
+- Multi-layer boards are used in a wide range of applications including satellite systems, weather equipment, x-ray equipment, data storage, GPS technology and many more.

-- I have discussed types of PCBs based on number of layers, however, there are other types too like Aluminum PCB and High Frequency PCB, but they are used for more robust applications where heat dissipation is required.
+- I have discussed types of PCBs based on a number of layers, however, there are other types too like Aluminum PCB and High-Frequency PCB, but they are used for more robust applications where heat dissipation is required.

-- 2: Latest technology used in most of the electronics uses less power than their prior editions, making it economical and widely used in medical field.
-Most of the advanced medical equipments use high density PCBs that provide compact and smallest design possible.
-Small size and light weight of PCB beautifully replaces the old traditional equipments and becomes an ideal choice for medical field.
-These devices are useful for a range of applications from small component like pacemaker to large complex machine like X-Ray machines and CAT scanner.
+- Advanced medical equipment uses high-density PCBs that provide a compact and smallest design possible.
+The small size and light weight of PCB beautifully replace the old traditional equipment and become an ideal choice for the medical field.
+These devices are useful for a range of applications from small components like pacemakers to large complex machines like X-Ray machines and CAT scanners.

-- 3: Aluminum backed PCBs are widely used in LED based lighting systems which encompass low power consumption and high level of efficiency.
-These PCBs are capable of transferring heat from one point to another and are considered as a step ahead from standard PCBs.
-These PCBs are the back bone of basic lighting solutions and LED applications.
+- Aluminum-backed PCBs are widely used in LED-based lighting systems which encompass low power consumption and high level of efficiency.
+These PCBs are capable of transferring heat from one point to another and are considered a step ahead of standard PCBs.
+These PCBs are the backbone of basic lighting solutions and LED applications.

-- 4: Automotive and aerospace industries are widely surrounded by vibration environment, this is where flexible PCBs come into play.
+- Automotive and aerospace industries are widely surrounded by vibration environment, this is where flexible PCBs come into play.
 These PCBs can withstand high vibrations and severe environments due to their flexible and compact design.
-They can house in tight spaces like instrument gauge and instrument panel.
-Being a light weight makes it an ideal choice for making manufacturing parts of transportation industries.
+They can house in tight spaces like instrument gauges and instrument panels.
+Being lightweight makes it an ideal choice for manufacturing parts of transportation industries.